kya07/MICB475_25W1_Team_10/README.md

 ## Weekly Records
 ### Week 4 (23-Oct-2025)
 #### Agenda
-* Q: After citing qimme2 article, do we need to cite DADA2 denoising separately?
+Questions about the Project workflow/execution:
+* Discuss what the ideal sampling depth range is for each dataset.
-* Q: Metadata processing: merging of metadata?
+* Need more clarification and directions on metadata processing.
+Merging of metadata?
 Merging of phyloseq objects?
-Filter before merging or the other way around? - need clarification and further directions.
+Filter before merging or the other way around?

+Questions about the Proposal:
+* After citing qimme2 article, do we need to cite DADA2 denoising separately?

 ---
 ### Week 3 (16-Oct-2025)